Sotera Health (SHC)

 nullAI Analysis | Feedback

-Mr. Petras has served as Sotera Health's Chief Executive Officer since June 2016 and as Chairman of its board since October 2020.
-Before joining Sotera Health, he was the Chief Executive Officer of Post-Acute Solutions at Cardinal Health, Inc. from 2015 to 2016, and Chief Executive Officer of Cardinal Health at-Home from 2013 to 2015.
-From 2011 to 2013, Mr. Petras was the Chief Executive Officer for AssuraMed Holdings, Inc., a medical products supplier that was owned by private equity firms Clayton, Dubilier & Rice and Goldman Sachs, and was subsequently sold to Cardinal Health, Inc. in 2013 for approximately $2 billion.
-He also spent over 20 years at General Electric, including serving as President and Chief Executive Officer at GE Lighting from 2008 to 2011.
+Michael B. Petras, Jr. has served as Chief Executive Officer of Sotera Health since June 2016 and as Chairman of its board since October 2020.
+Prior to joining Sotera Health, Mr. Petras was the chief executive officer of Post-Acute Solutions at Cardinal Health, Inc. from 2015 to 2016, and chief executive officer of Cardinal Health at-Home from 2013 to 2015.
+From 2011 to 2013, he served as the chief executive officer for AssuraMed Holdings, Inc., a medical products supplier backed by Clayton, Dubilier & Rice and Goldman Sachs private equity firms, which was subsequently sold to Cardinal Health, Inc. in 2013 for approximately $2 billion.
+Before that, he was president and chief executive officer at GE Lighting, a General Electric Company business unit, from 2008 to 2011, having spent over two decades in various management roles at GE.

 Jonathan M. Lyons Senior Vice President and Chief Financial Officer

-Mr. Rutz has served as President of Sterigenics, a Sotera Health company, since October 2020, and as its Chief Operating Officer from May 2020 to October 2020.
-Before joining Sotera Health, he was Senior Vice President and General Manager of the Semiconductor Business Unit at Littlefuse, Inc., an electronic manufacturing company.
+Michael P. Rutz has served as President of Sterigenics since October 2020.
+He was previously the Chief Operating Officer of Sterigenics from May 2020 to October 2020.
+Before joining Sotera Health, he was Senior Vice President and General Manager of the Semiconductor Business Unit at Littlefuse, Inc.

 AI Analysis | Feedback